Mary C. Crowley: Writing and speaking

 Crowley published a number of books on women in business and on self-improvement for women.
 Her book of aphorisms had gone through 39 printings by 1989 with 600,000 copies in circulation.
 She was also an in-demand speaker.

 Personal life

 "Crowley" was the surname of her second husband, David M. Crowley, Jr., whom she married in 1948.
 Crowley was divorced from her first husband and had reared her son, Don Carter, and daughter, Ruth, as a single mother.
 Crowley remarried when Don Carter was 15.
 Ruth was known as Ruth Carter and as Ruth Shanahan, or Ruth Carter Shanahan, after her marriage to Ralph Shanahan.

-Mary Kay Ash, founder of Mary Kay Cosmetics party plan company, was married to Mary (Weaver) Crowley's brother.
+Mary Kay Ash, founder of Mary Kay Cosmetics party plan company, was married to Mary (Weaver) Crowley's brother, Charles William Weaver.

 In 1957, Crowley was diagnosed with cervical cancer, but after treatment with an investigational drug, she remained in remission for 27 years until 1984, when she was once again diagnosed with cancer and died shortly after.
 In 1997, "Mary Crowley Cancer Research", an independent 501(c)(3) non-profit, was established to conduct research into gene and cellular therapies.